 all sb_coded_flag are bypass coded as well.

 In this test, the VTM throughput will be studied and tested in reference to HEVC.
-The measurements of bit rate, bin rate, bin2bit ratio (weighted, unweighted, peak, average) and other relevant test results will be reported by using the templates in JVET-N0049 and JVET-V0150.
+The measurements of bit rate, bin rate, bin-to-bit ratio (weighted, unweighted, peak, average) and other relevant test results will be reported by using the templates in JVET-N0049 and JVET-V0150.